Alex-Houle/Alex-Houle/README.md

 ## I am a current freshman at UNH, and I am studying computer science
-I plan on focusing on Systems Programming and networking
+I plan on focusing on Systems Programming